9 Motivation Tips for Belly Dance Practice

-Find new music! doesn't have to be "belly dance"
+Find new music!
+And it doesn't have to be "belly dance" music.

-Do beginner drills instead of pushing yourself to practice what you "should" (video link)
+Do beginner drills instead of pushing yourself too hard.

-5 minutes of a simple move like hip slides in the morning as you brush your teeth in front of the mirror
+Do 5 minutes of a simple move like hip slides in the morning as you brush your teeth in front of the mirror.

 Honestly, I've got so many hours of anayzing and working out 5 minute practice solutions for you that I've reinforced these little exercises in myself.
 So thank you, because when I feel like my personal practice is flagging, I hear in my head what I would say to you if you needed a re-boot.

 As I said, "We be in dis tagetha!"
 Love and hugs and RAQ it!